pololu/rpicsim/docs/Pins.md

 Once you have a Pin object, you can call any of the methods listed in {RPicSim::Pin} on it.
 These methods allow you to ask about the state of the Pin and to set the simulated input value of an input pin.

-Flaws
+Issues
 ----

 The modelling of Pins provided by the MPLAB X simulator is fairly new and there are still some bugs in it.
 For example, you might need to clear the ANSELx bit of a pin in your firmware before trying to set its output value, or else the simulator will mistakenly think your pin is driving low.
-For more information about the known flaws, see {file:Flaws.md}.
+For more information, see the {file:KnownIssues.md Known issues page}.

 PinMirror example